Goat: Description

-Horns

-Most goats naturally have two horns, of various shapes and sizes depending on the breed.
-There have been incidents of polycerate goats (having as many as eight horns), although this is a genetic rarity thought to be inherited.
+Most goats naturally have two horns, their shape and size depending on the breed.
+There have been incidents of polycerate goats (having as many as eight horns), although this is a genetic rarity.
 Unlike cattle, goats have not been successfully bred to be reliably polled, as the genes determining sex and those determining horns are closely linked.
 Breeding together two genetically polled goats results in a high number of intersex individuals among the offspring, which are typically sterile.
-Their horns are made of living bone surrounded by keratin and other proteins, and are used for defense, dominance, and territoriality.
+Their horns are made of living bone surrounded by keratin and other proteins, and are used for defense, dominance, territoriality, and thermoregulation.
+Both male and female goats may have beards, and many types of goat (most commonly dairy goats, dairy-cross Boers, and pygmy goats) may have wattles, one dangling from each side of the neck.
+Goats have horizontal, slit-shaped pupils, allowing them to see well by both night and day, and giving them a wide field of vision on either side to detect predators, while avoiding being dazzled by sunlight from above.
+Goats have no tear ducts.

-Digestion and lactation

 Goats are ruminants.
 They have a four-chambered stomach consisting of the rumen, the reticulum, the omasum, and the abomasum.
 As with other mammal ruminants, they are even-toed ungulates.
 The females have an udder consisting of two teats, in contrast to cattle, which have four teats.
 An exception to this is the Boer goat, which sometimes may have up to eight teats.

-Eyes

-Goats have horizontal, slit-shaped pupils.
-Because goats' irises are usually pale, their contrasting pupils are much more noticeable than in animals such as cattle, deer, most horses, and many sheep, whose similarly horizontal pupils blend into a dark iris and sclera.
+Goats are diploid with two sets of 30 chromosomes.